BenderGroup/LINCS-Extraction/README.md

  ### Extracted Data
  1. Compounds with replicates:
 Consensus signatures are saved in the full matrix of all compounds in conditions specified (e.g A375_24 h_10uM.txt) where headers are genes and rows are compounds, in the "Consensus_Signatures" folder.

+Consensus signatures are computed for biological replicates in the same way that the original paper details for technical replicates.

 Individual replicates are also extracted; these are saved as a matrix per compound (e.g. compoundname_A375_24 h_10uM.txt) where rows are genes and headers are compound replicate ID, in the "All_Replicates" folder.

 2. Compounds with no replicates: